I’ve been holding out on you guys.

 Yup, it turned them brown (anybody know why???
 I’m guessing a chemical reaction between the baking soda and lemon juice?).
 But they tasted so good with the baking soda!
 Yet, there’s no point of making beet cookies without the color.
 So, I had to reduce the baking soda until the color reappeared.
 Some other tried and tested variations:

 -Different flours: Can make with all spelt, whole wheat, or white.
 Or a combination of all three.
 Oat flour can be used, just don’t exceed 1/2 a cup.

 -Do NOT leave uncooked batter sitting out for long.
 It makes the “cookies” take on a sour taste.

 -Don’t try adding cacao/cocoa powder.
 It does nothing for the flavor.
 It only dulls the color.

 -Use UNrefined coconut oil.
 It makes it taste better.

 -Using lime juice and anise extract, as my friend did, WILL give it a different flavor.
 I won’t say bad because she actually liked it (I did not though).

 -Do NOT place hot “cookies” immediately onto paper napkins on a wooden table when they are done.

 Why?
 The next day I saw that they left 2 dozen round, white stains on the table.
-To make matters worse, it was the table that belonged to the people I was housesitting for!
+To make matters worse, it wasn’t even my table!